Two Pointer Techniques for Linked List Problems

 Merging k

-sorted linked lists is similar to merging two sorted linked lists.
-The challenge is how to quickly get the smallest node among the k
+sorted linked lists is similar to merging two sorted lists.
+The main challenge is: how to quickly get the smallest node among the k

-nodes and attach it to the result linked list.
+nodes and add it to the result list?

-Here, we need to use a priority queue data structure.
-By putting the linked list nodes into a min-heap, we can get the smallest node among the k
+Here, we use a priority queue.
+Put the nodes into a min-heap, and you can always get the smallest node among the k

-nodes each time.
-For more details on priority queues, you can refer to Priority Queue (Binary Heap) Principles and Implementation.
-This article will not go into that.
+nodes.
+If you want to know more about priority queues, see Priority Queue (Binary Heap) Principle and Implementation.
+This article will not go into details.

 class Solution {